- EMMA BAIN – SECTOR DIRECTOR

-There is currently one Independent Director position vacant on the Board.
+There is currently one Sector Director and one Independent Director position vacant on the Board.

 Stephen is a Lawyer and Consultant at Board Matters Pty Ltd, a governance consultancy assisting boards and other governing bodies of companies and other organisations across Australia.

 He is also currently a Board Member of Lutheran Community Care, one of Queensland's largest aged care and disability service providers; and a Member of the Queensland Law society Not-for-Profit sub-committee.

 Stephen has over 30 years' experience as a commercial lawyer for an international law firm; and extensive corporate governance and compliance experience as a General Counsel and Company Secretary.